Spider Vein Removal

 Spider veins are small, superficial blood vessels that appear red or blue in the skin.
-They commonly occur on the legs, but are also found on the face or other areas of the body.
-Spider veins appear in both men and women, but more frequently in women.
+They commonly occur on the legs, but are also found on the face.

 How are unwanted blood vessels on the face treated?

-The best method of removing spider veins from the face is light therapy.
-Light of specific wavelengths selectively destroys the blood vessels without injuring the overlying skin.
+Using a combination of the latest in SCITON YAG Laser and BBL technology, blood vessels can be selectively destroyed without injuring the overlying skin.
 This results in approximately 75% improvement after a single treatment, with very little risk of scarring.
-A second treatment 4-8 weeks after the first is sometimes needed.
+Depending on the individual, more than one treatment is usually required.

 Is the procedure painful?

 The treatment feels like the flicking of a hot rubber band against the skin.
 This is brief and instantaneous.
 A mild burning sensation may persist for several hours after treatment.
-Some redness and swelling of the skin may persist for 3-7 days after treatment.
+Some redness and swelling of the skin may persist for 3-7 days.
 Occasionally, mild crusting occurs.
-Aloe vera gel may be applied as needed.
-Sun protection (SPF 40+) is required.
-The treated area may be covered with makeup, if desired.
+Makeup can be worn immediately, and sun protection (SPF 40+) is essential following treatment.

 Do spider veins come back after treatment?